Talk about a whirlwind.

-For decades, the United States has been the world’s top resettlement destination for refugees, with roughly 3 million admitted here since passage of the Refugee Act of 1980.
+The United States has for decades been the world’s top resettlement destination for refugees, with roughly 3 million admitted here since passage of the Refugee Act of 1980.
 But as Pew Research notes, refugee admission rates have fluctuated over the years, including an almost complete shutdown for three months after the 2001 terrorist attacks.

 Despite Trump’s insistence on the need for “extreme vetting” of immigrants, the United States has one of the world’s most intensive refugee admissions procedures.
 The process can takes at least 18 months, and includes a thorough review by numerous federal agencies, background checks, in-person interviews, health screenings and, for some refugees, cultural orientations.